google/kf/pin_buildpack_readme.md

     - name: [buildpack name]
       url: [buildpack url, specifying tag if appropriate]
 ```
-For example, to pin Go Lang buildpack to version 1.9.48
+For example, to pin Golang buildpack to version 1.9.48
 ```
 data:
   buildpacksV2: |